scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - If an up segment is present, it MUST be the first segment in the path.
 - If a down segment is present, it MUST be the last segment in the path.
 - If there are two path segments (one up and one down segment) that both announce the same peering link, then a shortcut via this peering link is possible.
 - If there are two path segments (one up and one down segment) that share a common ancestor AS (in the direction of beaconing), then a shortcut via this common ancestor AS is possible.
+The Up-then-Down constraint still applies.
 - Additionally, all segments without any peering possibility MUST consist of at least two Hop Fields.

 **Note:** The type of segment is known to the endpoint but is not visible in the path header of data packets.
 Therefore, a SCION router needs to explicitly verify that these rules were followed correctly.